Education (EDUC)

 EDUC 405 Teaching Techniques for Low Incidence Learners 3

-This course provides a hands-on experience in techniques for teaching students with multiple handicaps and intellectual/cognitive disabilities.
-Specialized techniques will include: applied behavior analysis, task analysis, use of adaptive equipment and prosthetic devices, prompting and cueing, augmentative communication systems.
+This course provides techniques for teaching students with multiple handicaps and intellectual/cognitive disabilities.
+Specialized techniques will include applied behavior analysis, task analysis, use of adaptive equipment and prosthetic devices, prompting and cueing, and augmentative communication systems.
+This course requires ten field experience hours.

 EDUC 406 Teaching Secondary Education Math and Science With Field Experience (110 Hrs) 3